 Regarding the internship remuneration: Do I need to open a German bank account?

-No. You will only need to provide your banc coordinates, preferably with IBAN and BIC.
+No. You will only need to provide your account details for transfer, preferably with IBAN and BIC.

 To apply for the internship program or to request further information about the program, please contact the George C. Marshall Center Internship Coordinator, GCMCManagerInternships [at] marshallcenter.org.